Instances

 If a vehicle does not have as many instances as specified in VSS then one of the following methods are recommended:

 • Redefine the branch.
-If a vehicle for example does not have a rear windshield then append a redefinition at the end of the VSS:
+If a vehicle for example does not have a rear windshield then change instance definition in an overlay :

 Vehicle.Body.Windshield: